GiulioRossetti/cdlib/.github/CONTRIBUTING.md

-# Contributing to NClib
+# Contributing to CDlib

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to [NClib](https://github.com/GiulioRossetti/nclib) on GitHub.
+The following is a set of guidelines for contributing to [CDlib](https://github.com/GiulioRossetti/cdlib) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents